-I have first heard about this book by Mark Haddon in a university class.
+I have first heard about The Curious Incident of the Dog in the Night-Time by Mark Haddon in a university class.
 The teacher’s sales pitch was that the narrator was autistic and therefore his view of the world was quite unique.

 Now, the main character of my first novel is autistic too.
 I didn’t mean to make her, it just happened.
 That being said, I became curious about how this other autistic character was portrayed and consequently bought the book.